This Dutch Baby Recipe delivers crispy edges, a soft custardy middle, and rich buttery flavor every single time.

 The full recipe is below, but here are a few Dutch Baby Recipe tips and swaps:

-- Butter: For extra flavor, brown the butter before pouring in the batter.
+| Butter | For extra flavor, brown the butter before pouring in the batter. |

-- Milk: Whole milk is best, but 1% or 2% will work too.
+| Milk | Whole milk works best, but 1% or 2% also work well. |

-- Eggs: Dutch babies rise as eggs expand in the oven & fall when steam escapes.
+| Eggs | Dutch babies puff up as the eggs expand in the oven and fall slightly as the steam releases. |

 Quick Tip